ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Fal-API-Flux**](https://github.com/yhayano-ponotech/ComfyUI-Fal-API-Flux): This repository contains custom nodes for ComfyUI that integrate the fal.ai FLUX.1 [dev] with LoRA API, specifically for text-to-image generation.
 These nodes allow you to use the FLUX.1 model directly within your ComfyUI workflows.
 - [**ComfyUI_NetDist_Plus**](https://github.com/nux1111/ComfyUI_NetDist_Plus): Run ComfyUI workflows on multiple local GPUs/networked machines with options to edit the json values within comfyui.
 - [**ComfyUI_DiffusionModel_fp8_converter**](https://github.com/Shiba-2-shiba/ComfyUI_DiffusionModel_fp8_converter): This is a custom node to convert only the Diffusion model part or CLIP model part to fp8 in ComfyUI.
-- [**ComfyUI-FFmpeg**](https://github.com/MoonHugo/ComfyUI-FFmpeg): Encapsulate the commonly used functions of FFmpeg into ComfyUI nodes, making it convenient for users to perform various video processing tasks within ComfyUI.
 - [**ComfyUI-nodes-hnmr**](https://github.com/CYBERLOOM-INC/ComfyUI-nodes-hnmr): Provide various custom nodes for Latent, Sampling, Model, Loader, Image, Text.
 This is the fixed version of the original [a/ComfyUI-nodes-hnmr](https://github.com/hnmr293/ComfyUI-nodes-hnmr) by hnmr293.
 - [**Semantic-aware Guidance (S-CFG)**](https://github.com/shiimizu/ComfyUI-semantic-aware-guidance): ComfyUI node for Semantic-aware Guidance based on the [a/paper](https://arxiv.org/abs/2404.05384) 'Rethinking the Spatial Inconsistency in Classifier-Free Diffusion Guidance'
 - [**asagi4/comfyui-utility-nodes**](https://github.com/asagi4/comfyui-utility-nodes): Nodes:MUJinjaRender, MUSimpleWildcard